Jay239-hyu/DIGITAL-BANK/README.md

 PINs are hashed using SHA-256, so raw PINs are never stored. accounts.json is excluded from the public repository using .gitignore to prevent leaking user data.

-📜 License
-This project is licensed under the MIT License – feel free to use and modify it.
+🧾 License: This project is licensed under the GNU GPL v3 License.